-In photography school there was a class ‘History of photography’.
+In photography school, there was a class ‘History of photography’.
 I had to know all the Great Ones by heart, from Niépce (no Daguerre was not the first) to Robert Frank and Sally Mann.
-I am terrible at names so I flunked but I remember to these college hearings and just watching and enjoying their work.
+I am terrible at names so I flunked but I remember these college hearings, just watching and enjoying their work.

 Conclusion: buy this guy and learn.